-Storm Window – A second window placed either inside our outside of a window to protect against bad weather and to offer increased insulation.
+Storm window – A second window placed inside or outside of a window to protect against bad weather and to offer increased insulation.

 U values – Thermal transmittance is the rate of transfer of heat through matter.
 The thermal transmittance of a material or an assembly is expressed as a U-value.
 Although the concept of U-value is universal, U-values can be expressed in different units.